Skip to content

 Best practices with Ceph storage

-Avoid small files at all costs
+Avoid numerous small files at all costs

 Whereever possible always try to write fewer but larger files instead of many small ones.
 The Ceph storage cluster uses a file metadata cache server that holds an entry for every single open file, so the cache memory usage is directly proportional to the number of open files (meaning being accessed in any way).
 If there are too many open files (across ALL connected clients/nodes at once) the metadata server will ask clients to release some pressure on the cache and if they fail to do so in time they will simply be evicted without notice (meaning the Ceph cluster will force an unmount).
 This will happen on any node that tips the iceberg and is thus not a result of the exact storage actions of individual clients but rather that of all nodes connected to the Ceph cluster across the whole university at any one time.
 See Ceph best usage practices for additional details.